balloob/home-assistant-addons/puppet/README.md

 ## Configuration

+- access_token: Long-lived access token used to authenticate against Home Assistant.

+## Advanced configuration

 - home_assistant_url: Base URL of your Home Assistant instance that the add-on browser should open when taking screenshots.
-Defaults to http://homeassistant:8123 when running as an add-on.
-You can override it if your instance is reachable via a different hostname or port (e.g., http://my-ha.local:8123 or https://example.duckdns.org).
+Defaults to `http://homeassistant:8123` which is the internal URL at which the add-on can reach Home Assistant.
+You can override it if your instance has configured SSL certificates inside Home Assistant and requires to be reached via a different hostname or port (e.g., http://my-ha.local:8123 or https://example.duckdns.org).
-- access_token: Long-lived access token used to authenticate against Home Assistant.
 - keep_browser_open: If true, keeps the Chromium browser alive between requests.

 ## Usage